-As CERTIFIED FINANCIAL PLANNER™ professionals, we have the unique opportunity to develop deeper connections with our communities.
+We’re Committed to Supporting Our Community As CERTIFIED FINANCIAL PLANNER™ professionals, we have the unique opportunity to develop deeper connections with our communities.
 Because our work enhances personal growth, professional development, and financial or business success, it’s easier to see how our success is intertwined with other people’s success.
-The CFP Board recognizes the value of this contribution and encourages all…
+The CFP Board recognizes the value…

 JASON TAFOYA, CFP®, AIF®